 Tip #7: Host events and internships

-While these can be more expensive and time-consuming than recruiting people the traditional way, fun events, competitions, and internships can be fantastic sources of fresh talent for those with the will and time to invest in them.
+These can be more expensive and time-consuming than recruiting people the traditional way.
+However, fun events, competitions, and internships can be fantastic sources of fresh talent for those with the will and time to invest in them.

-For example, a hackathon is a fun activity where IT companies can find amazing prospects for their teams, and also spread the word about their brand.
+For example, a hackathon — an event where programmers get together for collaborative IT-based problem-solving over the course of a day or 2.
+It’s a fun activity where IT companies can find amazing prospects for their teams and also spread the word about their brand.

 Bear in mind that events and internships aren’t the best way to find new hires if you need them urgently.